RachelFurlong-dev/milestone-project3-v1/README.md

 - I want to be able to find out how users can interact with the app.
 - I want to be able to easily register as a user.
 - I want to be able to log out of my account.
+- Be able to view app on different screen sizes.

 ### As a returning visitor:
 - I want to read about a wide range of houseplants and how to care for them on the app.